 Cristina: I think many companies had already weighed their cargo with calibrated equipment to satisfy the weight requirements.
 Hence, all they had to do was create another verified weight statement, which was relatively simple.

 On the other hand, many carriers offer the option of container weighing prior to shipping.
-This helps shippers who have no reliable weighing resource with facilitation.
+This helps shippers who have no reliable weighing resource.
 Plus, various industrial centers also offer very competitive weighing rates.